“I don’t know if IDEO could have saved the American auto industry, but we would have started with foam core and a hot glue gun.”

-A recent example he cites from his own company’s repertoire is branding dotdot, Zigbee’s open source language that Internet of Things devices use to communicate with one another.
+An example he cites from Wolff OIin's repertoire is branding dotdot (opens in new tab), Zigbee’s open source language that Internet of Things devices use to communicate with one another.

 The branding is actually derived from the code and is very simple.
 It’s made up of these three keystrokes :|| and can represent a fridge that orders your milk or a dryer that knows how wet the laundry is because the washing machine has told it.
 And while the whizzy bits in your kitchen talk to each other, the branding tells consumers that compatible appliances can have a conversation.
 Which in itself begins a conversation…

 How is communicating this notion an example of design thinking?
 Nwokorie explains: “If you take the problem as, ‘How do I communicate the Internet of Things?’ you would come up with a different solution than ‘How do I solve the problem that people don’t quite understand that these things work together?’